Erpix3lt/KISD-I-Robot/README.md

 Install all dependencies: `pip install vPython`& `pip install paho-mqtt`

+Copy the .env.template file and name it .env, fill in all connection details.
+The default port is 1883.

 Run the script via: `python3 bounce-ball.py`

 Type `exit` in the venv to exit.